 Can Laurie speak at my school?

-Well, unfortunately she is not making physical visits to schools right now, BUT maybe you would like to visit with her via the internet by using Skype.
+Well, unfortunately she is not making physical visits to schools right now.

 Laurie will be posting more extensive FAQs for her books on this website so that students will have all the information they need to write reports about her work.
 She also posts details about her writing process on her blog.